-A new UK law has just come into effect on 23rd September: The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
+A new UK law came into effect on 23rd September 2018: The Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018.
 It is intended to make all Public Sector websites and apps more accessible.
 It puts an obligation on Public Sector organisations to provide accessible websites and mobile apps, and to provide details of that in an accessibility statement.

 By "Public Sector bodies", it means organisations at all levels of government (central, regional, local), including Councils, Police and NHS.
 If your organisation is covered by the EU procurement regime, it would be covered by this new law as well.